scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 gym visit, then had a sandwich and chili for lunch.
 Followed by steak, mexican street corn, and fries for dinner.

+### Day 380

+Got a whole crap ton of soylent in the mail because I accidently double ordered.
+But hey, now I don't have to worry for a while!
+Soylent for lunch and then celebrated an early weekend start with some wings!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/